A few weeks ago, flu shots couldn't be found in the Tampa Bay area. And when they were available, people quickly lined up to get them.

 But one of Tampa Bay's largest shot providers said they've had shots available for a week now, with few takers.
 Doctor's Walk-In Clinics, which has seven offices in Pinellas and Hillsborough counties, received a supply of 2,500 flu shots a week ago.

 By late Monday, the clinics had 1,900 shots left, said Dr. Stephen Dickey, CEO and medical director of the clinics.
-The clinics have been giving them to anyone who asks, not just the higher-risk groups recommended by federal officials.
+The clinics have been giving them to anyone who asks.

 Dickey thinks sunny skies have lulled people into complacency about the flu.

 "With this warm weather, they're too busy sitting out in the sunshine," he said.
 But Florida's flu season runs through March.